Bjarne-AAU/MonteCarloLocalization/report.md

 However, the integrals of the normalization term and the predictive distribution cannot be determined analytically and have to be solved using the Monte Carlo integration method.
 With the Monte Carlo representation of the posterior distribution, we are able to estimate the true state of the spacecraft with respect to any criterion.
-Typical estimates are the Minimum Mean Square Estimate (or the expectated value)
+Typical estimates are the Minimum Mean Square Estimate (or the expected value)

 \begin{equation}
 \hat{\theta}_t^{\scriptscriptstyle{\text{MMS}}} = E[\theta_t | z_{0:t}] = \int \theta_t p(\theta_t | z_{0:t}) d\theta_t